Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Navigation Uses JavaScript

-If your site’s primary navigation is rendered via JavaScript — in particular, if navigation links are not present in the raw HTML served to crawlers — Googlebot may not be able to discover pages linked exclusively through JS-rendered menus.
-While Googlebot can render JavaScript, rendering is deferred, resource-intensive, and not guaranteed for every crawl session.
+If your site’s primary navigation is rendered via JavaScript — specifically, if navigation links aren’t present in the raw HTML served to crawlers — Googlebot may not discover pages linked exclusively through JS-rendered menus.
+Rendering is deferred, resource-intensive, and not guaranteed for every crawl session.
+That’s the risk.

-The rule: use <a href> tags in your HTML for all navigation links.
+The rule is simple: use <a href> tags in your HTML for all navigation links.
 Not div elements with onclick handlers.
 Not JavaScript-injected anchor tags absent from the initial server response.

-Fix: Verify your navigation’s raw HTML using “View Page Source” (not browser DevTools, which shows post-render DOM).
+Fix: Verify your navigation’s raw HTML using “View Page Source” — not browser DevTools, which shows the post-render DOM.
 Navigation links should be present in the raw source.
-If they are not, implement server-side rendering or static navigation fallbacks.
+If they’re not, implement server-side rendering or static navigation fallbacks.

 Site Contains Cloaked URLs

-Cloaking — serving different content to search engines than to users — is a Google Webmaster Guidelines violation.
-Intentional cloaking is rare in legitimate sites, but accidental cloaking occurs when: user-agent detection serves simplified HTML to bots while serving JS-heavy content to browsers; A/B testing platforms serve test variants to users but default content to crawlers; or personalisation logic shows geo- or session-based content variations that crawlers cannot access.
+Cloaking — serving different content to search engines than to users — violates Google’s Webmaster Guidelines.
+Intentional cloaking is rare on legitimate sites.
+Accidental cloaking is more common: user-agent detection serving simplified HTML to bots while serving JS-heavy content to browsers; A/B testing platforms serving test variants to users but default content to crawlers; personalisation logic showing geo- or session-based variations that crawlers can’t access.

 Fix: Use Google’s URL Inspection tool to compare the rendered version of pages against what users see.
-Significant discrepancies between the two are either accidental cloaking or rendering failures — both are crawlability problems.
+Significant discrepancies are either accidental cloaking or rendering failures — both are crawlability problems.
+In our ReactJS real estate case study, accidental cloaking through a JS-heavy navigation was one of the primary factors holding the site at near-zero organic traffic.

 Site Uses Nofollow Tags Ineffectively

 nofollow on internal links tells crawlers not to follow those links and not to pass link equity through them.
-When applied to important internal links — navigation, breadcrumbs, or contextual internal links pointing to high-priority pages — nofollow starves those pages of the internal equity signals that drive crawl priority and ranking authority.
+When applied to important internal links — navigation, breadcrumbs, contextual internal links pointing to high-priority pages — nofollow starves those pages of the internal equity signals that drive crawl priority and ranking authority.
+This is a surprisingly common finding in audits, often left over from legacy CMS configurations.

-nofollow is correctly applied to: paid links, user-generated content links, and links to pages you explicitly do not want to associate with your site’s authority.
+nofollow is correctly applied to: paid links, user-generated content links, and links to pages you explicitly don’t want associated with your site’s authority.
+For all important internal navigation and contextual links, it should never appear.
+Our internal linking audit guide covers the full taxonomy of correct and incorrect nofollow application.

 No-Follow External Links

-Blanket nofollow on all outbound external links is overly conservative and was a common practice pre-2019.
-Google’s updated link attribute guidelines introduced rel="sponsored" for paid/affiliate links and rel="ugc" for user-generated content.
-Using nofollow universally does not harm your own rankings, but it fails to pass appropriate topical association signals to legitimate authoritative sources your content cites.
+Blanket nofollow on all outbound external links was common practice pre-2019.
+Google’s updated link attribute guidelines introduced rel=”sponsored” for paid/affiliate links and rel=”ugc” for user-generated content.
+Using nofollow universally doesn’t harm your own rankings, but it fails to pass appropriate topical association signals to legitimate authoritative sources your content cites.

 NoOpener External Links

-rel="noopener" on external links that open in a new tab (target="_blank") is a security requirement, not an SEO issue.
-Without it, the opened page can access the opener’s window object — a well-documented security vulnerability. noopener prevents this access.
-Apply it to all target="_blank" external links.
-It has no effect on crawlability or link equity; it is simply correct implementation hygiene.
+rel=”noopener” on external links that open in a new tab (target=”_blank”) is a security requirement, not an SEO issue.
+Without it, the opened page can access the opener’s window object — a documented security vulnerability. noopener prevents this access.
+Apply it to all target=”_blank” external links.
+It has no effect on crawlability or link equity; it’s correct implementation hygiene.

 Part 8: Protocol Efficiency